 Good ventilation is key for any kitchen, especially in one where you’re cooking up delicious dishes day in day out.
 Cooking, especially on the hob, can leave lingering smells that if not ventilated can drift throughout the home.
 While the smell of home-cooked food is delicious in the moment, you don’t want the rest of the house to smell and ruin the atmosphere.

-The experts at Optiplan Kitchens advise, ‘Invest in a proper ventilation system that is efficient at capturing impurities, circulates air and, overall, keeps your kitchen clean.
-Try not to go for inexpensive products that only recirculate the flow of air and use up lots of energy.
+The experts at Optiplan Kitchens advise, ‘Invest in a proper ventilation system that is efficient at capturing impurities, circulates air, and, overall, keeps your kitchen clean.
+Avoid inexpensive products that merely recirculate air, as they consume a lot of energy.
 There’s always a solution that keeps the noise levels and energy use to a minimum.’

 13. Allowing rubbish to pile